LuNeder/luana.dev.br/_posts/2023-10-01-uutils-rules.md

 sudo zypper addlock coreutils-single
 ````

 At this point we just need to compile the shell completions and manpages for uutils.
-I also made scripts for this, whick can be downloaded from the [GitHub repo for this post](https://github.com/LuNeder/uutils-coreutils-replacer):
+I also made scripts for this, which can be downloaded from the [GitHub repo for this post](https://github.com/LuNeder/uutils-coreutils-replacer):

 ```zsh-completions.sh ```: